Meet the Faculty

-- Short fiction and poetry published in literary magazines including the following: Arabesques; Barnwood; Expressionists; Muscadine Lines: A Southern Journal; Oregon Literary Review; The Other Voices; Prick of the Spindle: A Journal of the Literary Arts; The Rose & Thorn
+- Fiction and poetry published by the following: Arabesques; Barnwood; Expressionists; Hollywood Books International; Muscadine Lines: A Southern Journal; Oregon Literary Review; The Other Voices; Prick of the Spindle: A Journal of the Literary Arts; The Poetry Press; The Rose & Thorn; Southern Women's Review

-- One act plays written for the Pepperdine stage: The Black Cat, Broken Pickles; Faking It; Foreclosure; Interview with the Devil; Modern Art; There Is No Frigate like a Book; Three Miles Under
+- One act plays written and produced for the Pepperdine stage: Broken Pickles; Faking It; Foreclosure; Interview with the Devil; Modern Art; There Is No Frigate like a Book; Three Miles Under

 - Frances Marion's Off with Their Heads!
 A Serio-Comic Tale of Hollywood: A Case for Autobiography as Core Text in Pedagogical Practice, 20th Annual ACTC Conference, Los Angeles, California, 10-13 April 2014.